David “The Rock” Jacobs BJJ Academy

 Each of the classes I was fortunate to endure were awesome.
 The conditioning was thoroughly challenging and the instruction always stayed professional and on the topic of BJJ.
 There was camaraderie and joking going on but this place was about Jiu Jitsu and the class stayed focused and forwarding moving, Every one was helpful and patient with my old bones moving slowly or my injuries.
 I loved that the classes structure seemed a little different each time I went.
 There were always the basics but the instructors mixed it up sometime just to prevent monotony in training.
 After attending class for a week, I started my second week thinking, “ok, I know the routine here, lets get it started” but was confronted with a 20-minute roll to warm up versus the status-quo jogging around the mat, calisthenics and stretching.
 There was always something to keep me on my toes and thinking rather than falling into a routine.
 Yup, always a little discomfort to grow on.

-Being at David Jacobs was great because I came into contact with many other BJJ athletes throughout the area and traveling fighters passing through because David is so well known in the sport and everybody has to stop by David Jacobs’ academy.
-Its like going for deli in NYC and not going to Katz.
+David Jacobs was great because I came into contact with many other BJJ athletes throughout the area and traveling fighters passing through because David is so well known in the sport and everybody has to stop by

 Music: